shreyas90999/chefgpt/readme.md

 # chefGPT
 ![chefGPT](assets/chefgpt.jpeg)
+## FYI
-FYI a lot of code is borrowed from https://github.com/karpathy/nanoGPT
+A lot of code is borrowed from https://github.com/karpathy/nanoGPT
 ## Motivation behind this project
 Everyday I use to spend a lot of time thinking about what should I make for dinner with avaliable ingridents.
 So I thought why not just train a GPT for suggesting me recipies.😝😝 Just joking!!